nuriasky/nuriasky/README.md

 - 🏡 I’m living in Argentina
 - 🧐 I consider myself so good in the part about creativity, organization, and responsibility while creating a project.
 - 📫 My native language is Spanish.
 I'm an intermediate/advanced English speaker.
-- 💬 If you want to contact me, don't doubt to email me or you may go to my LinkedIn.
+- 💬 If you want to contact me, don't doubt to email me, or you may go to my LinkedIn.